 - Monthly housing payment

 If your income and credit score meets the lender’s eligibility requirements, you’ll see a range of offers.
-Most lenders offer loans with five-, seven-, 10-, 15- and 20-year repayment terms.
+A lot of lenders offer five-, seven-, 10-, 15- and 20-year repayment terms.

 If you land some good offers, it’s time to choose a lender and a loan.
-Most borrowers go with the lender that offers them the lowest interest rate.
-Do the math with a student loan refinancing calculator to see how much you’ll save with a new interest rate.
+Most borrowers pick whoever offers the lowest interest rate.
+Do the math with our student loan refinancing calculator to see how much you’ll save with a new interest rate.

-You can also compare loan terms to help you choose a five-year, 10-year or longer repayment term.
-A longer term can help lower your monthly payments, but it could also mean more accrued interest over the life of your loan.
+You can also compare loan terms to help you choose a repayment term.
+A longer term can help lower your monthly student loan payments but will likely accrue more interest over the life of your loan.
 If you can manage higher payments, a shorter term will save on interest and help you get out of debt faster.

 Besides interest rates, repayment protections might also factor into your choice.
-If your job is on shaky terms, for example, you might prioritize lenders with unemployment protection or economic hardship forbearance programs.
+If you’re worried about your job, for example, you might prioritize lenders with unemployment protection or economic hardship forbearance programs.

 Finally, customer service could sway your decision.
-Online reviews offer good insight into how well a company treats its customers.
+Online reviews offer insight into how well a company treats its customers.
 If that’s an important element to you, do your homework before selecting your lender.
-You might start by testing its customer service’s responsiveness online over the phone, or by reading customer reviews written by other customers.
+Start by testing its customer service responsiveness online, over the phone or by reading customer reviews written by other borrowers.

-Before locking in your new interest rate, you need to submit a full application.
+Before locking in your new interest rate, you need to submit a complete application.
 You’ll upload documents, such as loan statements and proof of income.
-Plus, you’ll consent to a hard credit check at this point.
+You’ll also need to consent to a hard credit check at this point.

-- Proof of income (pay stubs or a job offer letter)
+- Proof of income, such as pay stubs or a job offer letter

 - Official statements for all your federal and private loans

-Feel free to call your current loan servicers if you’re not sure where to locate full statements.
-Statements need to show your original balance, date of disbursement and full history of repayment.
+Contact your current loan servicers if you can’t locate your full statements.
+Statements need to show your original balance, date of disbursement and the full repayment history.

-Once you’re approved, set up automatic withdrawals from your bank account so you don’t miss a payment.
-Many lenders offer an additional 0.25% discount on your interest rate when you set up autopay.
-You might qualify for an additional loyalty discount if you refinance with a bank where you already have a bank account.
+Once your new lender approves the loan, consider setting up autopay to help you avoid a student loan default.
+Many lenders offer an additional 0.25% discount on your interest rate when you use autopay.
+You might also qualify for an extra loyalty discount if you refinance with a bank where you already have a bank account.